Updated 5th. May. 2016

 sedation training following their guidelines.
 That I achieved in

-I have written today to Prof. Richard Ibbetson, Chiar of IACSD, Neil Sutcliffe, their administration person with whom I exchanged a large number of e-mails during 2015, copying in also David Craig, IACSD committee member representing DSTG, Mary Clarke current president of DSTG (The Dental Sedation Teacher's Group) and Dental Protection too.
+I have written today to Prof. Richard Ibbetson, Chair of IACSD, Neil Sutcliffe, their administration person with whom I exchanged a large number of e-mails during 2015, copying in also David Craig, IACSD committee member representing DSTG, Mary Clarke current president of DSTG (The Dental Sedation Teacher's Group) and Dental Protection too.

 The reply to my letter is likely to impact the teaching of dental conscious sedation in the immediate future and the requirements for those new to sedation techniques.